Jocil Ltd Management Discussions.

-The internal controls are supplemented by internal audits M/s.
+The internal controls are supplemented by internal audit by M/s.
 Mastanaiah & Co., Chartered Accountants, Guntur.
 The internal controls and internal audit ensure that appropriate financial records are available for preparing financial statements and other data for maintaining accountability of assets.
-The Report of the Auditors on Internal Financial Controls under Sec.143(3)(i) of the Act is provided as Annexure B to the Independent Auditors Report.
+The Report of the Auditors on Internal Financial Controls under Sec.143(3)(i) of the Act is provided as Annexure - B to the Independent Auditors Report.

 g.
 Discussion on Financial Performance with respect to Operational Performance:

-The financial performance of the Company with respect to operational performance in 2017-18 is less satisfactory as compared to 2016-17.
-While the operations have gone down by about 9%, the Profit Before Interest and Depreciation dropped by 32% due to competition and unfavourable market conditions.
+The financial performance of the Company with respect to operational performance in 2018-19 is less satisfactory as compared to 2017-18.
+While the operations have improved by about 10%, the Profit Before Interest and Depreciation dropped by 36% due to extreme competition and unfavourable market conditions.

 h.
 Material developments in Human Resources / Industrial Relations front, including number of people employed: